daelvn/fir/README.md

 - `rockbuild` (Compiling)

 Then, simply run `alfons compile make -v 1.0`.
 To clean the project, simply `alfons clean`.

+## Changelog

+### 2

+- **2.0.0** (04.10.)

+Fir 2 is being released!
+Out of the necessity to use a more modern documentation for my other, better project, [Alfons](https://github.com/daelvn/alfons), I decided to update this project.
+Here's the main changes:

+- **Symbol linking.** Fir CLI using the Generic backend will now collect all symbols and let you link to them with `@@@` syntax.
+- **Verbatim inputs.** Those inputs will be copied over directly to the output folder.
+- **Symbol summaries can now be longer than one line.** The summary ends on the first line that does not begin with a \<lead> character.
+- **Aliases are deranked.** Now (under the Generic backend) aliases are not put beside the name.
+- **Output for MkDocs.** The Generic Markdown emitter now has specific MkDocs options.
+- **Updated documentation.** It's easier to understand how the fuck to use this.
+- **Documentation now uses [Material for MkDocs](https://squidfunk.github.io/mkdocs-material).** For a more clean, updated and powerful look and feel.
+- **Switched to more robust libraries.** [lpath](https://github.com/starwing/lpath) for FS operations, [lrexlib on PCRE2 backend](https://github.com/rrthomas/lrexlib) for symbol syntax.
+- **Updated from MoonPlus to Yuescript.** MoonPlus has not been a thing for years and instead transitioned into being [Yuescript](https://yuescript.org).

 ## Documentation